Alexandre Kojève: Life

 Aleksandr Vladimirovich Kozhevnikov was born in the Russian Empire to a wealthy and influential family.
 His uncle was the abstract artist Wassily Kandinsky, about whose work he would write an influential essay in 1936.

-He was educated at the University of Berlin and the University of Heidelberg, both in Germany.
-In Heidelberg, he completed in 1926 his PhD thesis on the Russian religious philosopher Vladimir Soloviev's views on the union of God and man in Christ under the direction of Karl Jaspers.
+Kojève moved to Germany in 1920.
+He was educated at the University of Berlin and the University of Heidelberg.
+At Heidelberg, he completed his PhD thesis on the Russian religious philosopher Vladimir Soloviev's views on the union of God and man in Christ, under the direction of Karl Jaspers in 1926.
 The title of his thesis was Die religiöse Philosophie Wladimir Solowjews (The Religious Philosophy of Vladimir Soloviev).

 Early influences included the philosopher Martin Heidegger and the historian of science Alexandre Koyré.
-Kojève spent most of his life in France and from 1933 to 1939 delivered in Paris a series of lectures on Georg Wilhelm Friedrich Hegel's work Phenomenology of Spirit.
-After the Second World War, Kojève worked in the French Ministry of Economic Affairs as one of the chief planners to form the European Economic Community.
+Kojève spent most of his life in France and from 1933 to 1939 delivered a series of lectures in Paris on Georg Wilhelm Friedrich Hegel's work Phenomenology of Spirit.
+After World War II, Kojève worked in the French Ministry of Economic Affairs as one of the chief planners to form the European Economic Community (now the European Union).

 Kojève studied and used Sanskrit, Chinese, Tibetan, Latin and Classical Greek.
 He was also fluent in French, German, Russian and English.

-Kojève died in 1968, shortly after giving a talk to civil servants and state representatives for the European Economic Community (now the European Union) in Brussels on behalf of the French government.
+Kojève died in 1968, shortly after giving a talk to civil servants and state representatives for the European Economic Community in Brussels on behalf of the French government.